machal/cssmine-content/content/css3-border-image.md

 source image size.
 The default value is `border-image-slice: 100%`.

-If the `fill` key word is used, the browser will apply the center part of the image to the element's background.
+If the `fill` key word is used, the browser will apply the center part of the image to the element’s background.

 ### Border Width